AmenDesta/world-population-visualization/README.md

 World Population Visualization

 This project uses Python and Jupyter Notebook to visualize global population growth from 1950 to 2025.
-It’s designed to be beginner-friendly and highlights how simple data and charts can reveal powerful trends.
+It’s designed to be beginner-friendly and shows how simple code and charts can reveal powerful trends.

-Features
+What’s Included

+A Jupyter Notebook file (population_analysis.ipynb)

+Built-in dataset (no downloads required)

+Two charts: line and bar

+Insights and commentary in Markdown cells

+What You’ll Learn

+How to use pandas to create a simple dataset

+How to plot data using matplotlib

-Line chart showing population growth over time
+How to interpret population growth visually

-Bar chart comparing population across selected years

-Quick insights and calculations

-Clean, readable notebook with Markdown explanations
+How to structure a clean, readable notebook

-Why This Matters
-Understanding population trends helps us think critically about global development, resource planning, and sustainability.
-This project demonstrates how data visualization can turn raw numbers into meaningful stories.

-Tools Used
-Python 3

-Pandas

-Matplotlib

-Jupyter Notebook

-File Overview
-population_analysis.ipynb → Main notebook with code, charts, and insights

-No external dataset required — data is embedded in the notebook
+How to View the Project

+You can view the notebook directly on GitHub — no setup needed.
+Just click on population_analysis.ipynb and scroll through the code and charts.

-How to Run
+How to Run the Project Yourself

-Clone this repository: git clone https://github.com/AmenDesta/world-population-visualization.git
+Install Python If you don’t have Python installed, download it from python.org..

+Install Jupyter Notebook Open your terminal or command prompt and run: pip install notebook

+Download the Project

+Click the green “Code” button on GitHub

+Choose “Download ZIP” or clone the repo using Git

+Open the Notebook

+Navigate to the project folder in your terminal

-Open the notebook in Jupyter: jupyter notebook population_analysis.ipynb
+Run: jupyter notebook

+Click on population_analysis.ipynb when the browser opens

+Run the Cells

-Run each cell to generate the charts and insights
+Click on each cell and press Shift + Enter

+The charts will appear below the code

+Troubleshooting

+If you see an error like “Notebook does not appear to be JSON,” make sure you’re opening the .ipynb file in Jupyter Notebook — not a text editor.

+If matplotlib doesn’t work, try running: pip install matplotlib

 Author

-Created by Amen — aspiring data analyst and security-conscious developer.
+Created by Amen Desta — aspiring data analyst and security-conscious developer.
 Explore more projects at her portfolio site.